 S. Tamanikaiwaimaro (30 July 2011).

 JAS WG response: The JAS WG recognizes there are all kinds of areas where support could be given, and the WG offered a list of suggestions.
 The list recommended is not exhaustive and support can be extended in other areas mentioned.
 JAS WG encourages the community to come to the aid of JAS qualified applicants in the non-financial assistance mechanism.
-ICANN recently put together a web-page where to assist applicants seeking support and organizations offering help to find each other.
+ICANN recently put together a web-page to assist applicants seeking support and organizations offering help to find each other.
 See: http://newgtlds.icann.org/applicants/candidate-support.

 ELIGIBILITY FOR SUPPORT